How old must my child be to attend?

 How many children are in the class?

-We are a small group of 8 children and 2 teachers.
+We are a small group of 8 children and 1-2 teachers.
+(1 while on site, 2 while on adventures)

 Are meals provided by the school?

-The school provides a morning snack which includes fresh fruits or vegetables, and parents provide a picnic lunch.
+The school provides a morning snack which includes whole grains, fresh fruits, and vegetables.
+Parents provide a picnic lunch.

 Do parents provide a car seat?